JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 This looks like a very interesting point to me (if I understood it right) because it shows that the Sony/ATV joint venture is not the same entity as Sony proper and is separate from it.

 However if Sony sold its right to Sony/ATV doesn’t it mean that Sony/ATV had to buy it?
 And at an additional cost to the money paid to be part of the EMI deal?
-If this supposition is correct than the amounts paid should have been quite substantial to say the least.
+If this supposition is correct than the amounts paid should have been quite substantial to say the very least.
 And this at the time when the debt of $300 mln. to the Barclays’ bank still remains unpaid?

 If my understanding of the situation is correct the above means that the Michael Jackson Estate is making further investments even though it is still indebted to the Barclays’ bank.
 Whether the risk is wise or not is a matter for dispute of course, but something tells me that had Michael been alive he would have readily gone for it.
 He was a very far-sighted businessman and was always looking into the day after tomorrow instead of a mere today.